aimicrocot/microcot-preset/README.md

 - Thanks to @Boringdommer for ideas on fighting censorship (including NSFW On prompts)

-- Thanks to Meow for Bellow and Del: https://rarestmeow.neocities.org
+- Thanks for Bellow and Del: https://rarestmeow.neocities.org

 - HTML regex by Celia: https://leafcanfly.neocities.org